aaronpowell/aaronpowell.github.io/src/documents/posts/2011-01-25-controller-plugins-with-mvc3.md

---- cson
+---
   title: "Creating Controllers-as-plugins using MVC3"
   metaTitle: "Creating Controllers-as-plugins using MVC3"
   description: "A look at how to make pluggable Controllers using MVC3"
   revised: "2011-01-26"
   date: "2011-01-25"
-tags: ["mvc3","autofac","funnelweb"]
+  tags:
+    - "mvc3"
+    - "autofac"
+    - "funnelweb"
   migrated: "true"
-urls: ["/controller-plugins-with-mvc3"]
+  urls:
+    - "/controller-plugins-with-mvc3"
-summary: """
+  summary: ""

-"""
 ---
 # Overview